Best NiceHash Alternatives

 The Honeyminer is a Windows application that allows you to access a relatively new mining service, converting your system into a mining rig for some extra passive income.
 The software automatically detects which coin is the most profitable to mine at any point in time.
 Another big benefit is the fact that the app converts all cryptocurrencies mined into Bitcoin before users are paid.

 The built-in Crypto Calculator allows users to determine just how much they can earn by HOLD-ing their coins for a specified period of time.
 HoneyMiner is easy to install and, unlike most other similar apps, it only requires users to enter a valid email address before they can start mining.

-BetterHash is a NiceHash alternative which automatically selects the coins with the best profitability and switches between algorithms mechanically.
+BetterHash is one of the NiceHash alternatives that deserves your attention.
+It automatically selects the coins with the best profitability and switches between algorithms mechanically.
 Both beginner and experienced miners can use this software.
 Mining is free, but you will have to pay fees when withdrawing.

 The miner allows you to benchmark your computer to estimate how much crypto you can earn with it.
 The software supports the mining of ten cryptos, including Bitcoin, Ethereum, Monero, Zcash, Dash, and many more.

 BetterHash supports both CPU and GPU mining, but it is only available to Windows OS users.